Mindwave (video game): Gameplay

 In Mindwave, the player plays as Pandora, a young girl who enters the Mindscape Tower after winning a Platinum Ticket to enter the titular "cognitive reality" game show alongside numerous other contestants.
 The game's aim is to continuously win against other contestants, advancing in the tower until reaching the top floor and receiving a cash prize.

 The core gameplay of Mindwave is inspired by the WarioWare games; the player plays several short and fast-paced minigames known as "microgames", each with short commands that the player must fulfill.
 The speed of the microgames gradually increases as the player progresses, with alternate variations of prior microgames being introduced.
 Since Mindwave is a PC game, all of the microgames use either keyboard, mouse, or arrow key inputs.

-Between rounds, the player can talk to other contestants to engage in branching conversations and learn about their backstories.
+Between rounds, the player can talk to non-playable contestants to engage in branching conversations and learn about their backstories.